kopsha/python-1o1/docs/logical.rst

 test the three numbers to make sure that they make a valid triangle.
 For example you could enter negative integers and the program will still run.

-Here's a problem for you to think about: how do you test three numbers to see ifthey form a triangle?
+Here's a problem for you to think about: how do you test three numbers to see if they form a triangle?

 The ``if``, ``elif`` and ``else`` statements allow you to handle any number of cases in your code, they let you control the flow of your code.